ustudio/armus/README.md

 ## TO DO

-1. Refactor and add features to the bin/create_migration.py script
+1. Make create-migration an easily executable script (i.e. armus create-migration --params)